Country:

 Is it required to verify user address information?

-It appears that the fact a person's identity document contains address serves as sufficient evidence of the latter's validity.
-The OJK Regulation further states that, where the actual residential address of the customer differs from the one indicated in the ID, the alternative address needs to be recorded as well; however, no particular verification procedures are prescribed.
+It appears that the fact a person's identity document contains an address serves as sufficient evidence of the latter's validity.
+The OJK Regulation further states that, where the actual residential address of the customer differs from

 Is it permissible to use document-free methods for address verification?